supfood42/study-buddy/README.md

 You may share the project for non-commercial purposes with attribution.
 Suggestions are welcome, but derivative works and commercial use are not permitted.

 #Just dont be a jerk

+##Required pip modules
+Oh boy i do have some news for u ill write this later